Sarah Isgur

-Sarah Maureen Isgur (born November 9, 1982) is an American attorney, political commentator, and former spokesperson at the United States Department of Justice.
+Sarah Maureen Isgur (born November 9, 1982) is an American attorney, political commentator, SCOTUSblog editor, and former spokesperson at the United States Department of Justice.

 In 2016, Isgur was a fellow at the Harvard Institute of Politics.
-Isgur was deputy campaign manager for the Carly Fiorina 2016 presidential campaign.
-Prior to that, she worked for the Mitt Romney 2012 presidential campaign.
+She was deputy campaign manager for Carly Fiorina's 2016 presidential campaign.
+Prior to that, she worked on Mitt Romney's 2012 presidential campaign.

-She hosts a podcast, Advisory Opinions, for The Dispatch, a conservative media outlet.
+Isgur hosts the podcast Advisory Opinions for The Dispatch, a conservative media outlet.
+She released her book on the political composition of the Roberts Court, Last Branch Standing, on April 14th, 2026.